takis104/Parser-for-C-like-Programming-Language-with-Flex-Bison/README.md

 #  Parser-for-C-like-Programming-Language-with-Flex-Bison
 Flex-Bison Project 2021 - Compulsory project for the undergraduate course "Principles of programming languages and compilers - CEID_NY132"

-Implementation of a lexical analyzer using FLEX and a syntax analyzer using BISON, in order to recognize a C-like custom made programming language.
+Implementation of a lexical analyzer using FLEX (LEX) and a syntax analyzer using BISON (YACC), in order to recognize a C-like custom made programming language.

 [comment]: <> (In this project, the above mentioned custom made programming language will also be described in BNF form.)